 - understand the developing child

 - engage parents, whānau/ family and communities of care

 A restorative justice process occurs in the adult courts.
-It is a “one off”, time limited intervention of generally six to 12 weeks.
-However, as a process it can have profound impacts on tamariki and rangatahi, their whānau and their communities of care.
-Working with tamariki and rangatahi requires a thoughtful, safe and timely process to support good outcomes.
+It is a “one off”, time-limited intervention of generally six to twelve weeks.
+It can have profound impacts on tamariki and rangatahi, their whānau and their communities of care.
+Working with tamariki and rangatahi therefore requires a thoughtful, safe and timely process to support good outcomes.

 This professional development is for endorsed restorative justice facilitators in family violence and/ or those with specialist sexual violence endorsement; facilitators with previous experience working with tamariki and rangatahi and/or professionals in social services and non government organisations who work with tamariki and rangatahi.

 You may be interested in this professional development if you are:

 - a restorative justice facilitator or provider organisation